Researching Pigment Ingredients

 The Premier Pigments Formula

-Our pigments have been developed over years of research making them the leading formulas for permanent cosmetic pigments today.
+Our variety of microblading pigments and more have been developed over years of research making them the leading formulas for permanent cosmetic pigments today.
 Our pigments set the standard for quality permanent cosmetics for the industry.
-Over the years, Premier Original Colors and now Premier Concentrated Originals have been proven to be safe, long lasting and fade resistant.
+Over the years, Premier Original Colors and now Premier Concentrated Originals have been proven to be safe, long lasting, and fade resistant.
 Millions of individuals implanted with these pigments have safely undergone magnetic resonance imaging and CAT scans without burns or false images.

 Premier Pigments’ mission is about longevity and safety of permanent cosmetics.
 One significant difference between Premier Pigments and other permanent cosmetics is that we limit the use of iron oxides and other ingredients that are known to fade and change colors.